landerrosette/algs4/README.md

 # Algorithms 4th Edition in C++

 This repository provides C++ implementations of the algorithms from the book *Algorithms, 4th Edition* by Robert Sedgewick and Kevin Wayne.
-These implementations adhere closely to the original Java code from the book, while incorporating modern C++ practices.
+These implementations aim to adhere closely to the original Java code from the book, while incorporating modern C++ practices.

 ## Algorithms